WordPress is awesome, don’t you think?

 #6.
 Use bullet points in the right places

-Bullet points are powerful in a way that they help you to organize important pieces of information into digestible chunks.
+Bullet points can be powerful in a way that they help you to organize important pieces of information into digestible chunks.
+They are perfect for landing pages.

-When creating your lead capture page content, use bullet points to highlight a few of the reasons WHY people should signup, however, just make sure you’re using them in the right places.
+When creating your lead capture page content, use a few bullet points to highlight a few of the reasons WHY people should signup, however, again just make sure you’re using them in the right places and that you’re not adding too much content to each bullet point.

 Check out the following awesome post by Brian Clark on Bullet points.